 It isn’t necessary to stick to your run program exactly as it’s laid out.
 The FASTer Way leaves plenty of room to help you reach your running goals, so be flexible with your training schedule.
-Those who go through my FASTer Way to Fat Loss experience fewer overuse injuries, hit their PR’s and are getting much stronger along the way.
+Those who go through the FASTer Way to Fat Loss experience fewer overuse injuries, hit their PR’s, and are getting much stronger along the way.

-You shouldn’t have to feel like in order to train for your race you need to drop everything else.
+You shouldn’t have to feel that, in order to train for your race, you need to drop everything else.
 While you may have cycles throughout the year where you focus on either run training or strength training, it is important that you do both, on some level, all year long.

 Listen to your body.
 Runners are notoriously bad at pushing through and not listening to what their bodies are telling them.
 However, when you overtrain, you’re placing unnecessary stress on your body.
 If you feel like you’re getting sick, haven’t slept well, or are just not feeling up to an intense workout, it’s okay to miss a day of training, or to skip a long run.
 Excessive stress increases cortisol levels and makes it incredibly hard to burn fat.
 So all of you type A, over-achieving runners out there need to relax and really learn to listen to your body!